claresudbery/clare-wiki-ably/pages/coding/infra/cmd/terminal.md

       - Pipe to **csvlook** to get a nice easy-to-read tabulated format for csv data

-## Stuff for disk space

-  - (see also “Disk Space” in the troubleshooting section, which might have additional stuff)

-  - Check disk space: **df -h**

-      - \!
-The first column is partitions, NOT folders

-      - Eg sda4 is the fourth partition of the first (“a”) SATA hard drive

-  - \!\!
-Don’t use **ls - lah** to check folder sizes, as it only gives file sizes - doesn’t recurse into folders

-  - Check the space occupied by every directory in current folder

-      - **du -h -d1 .**

-      - If that doesn’t work, try **du -h --max-depth=1 .**

-      - (**.** denotes current directory)

-      - (**d1** denotes depth of 1, so it doesn’t recurse all sub-directories)

-  - cmd: **sudo ncdu -x /var/log** for a nice ncurses interface for navigating the drive by size

-      - Don’t run this on the root\!
-It will take forever\!

-      - the -x flag just says “don’t look at other devices”.
-Sometimes you want it sometimes you don’t\!

-      - (I’m not sure if the forward slash was part of the command)

-      - Once the results are up, use the arrow keys and Enter to drill down into folders.
-Use the ../ at the top of each list to navigate back up the tree.

-  - Check the space occupied by a particular directory:

-      - **du -sh \[path to directory\]**

-  - List files in size order (**S**), reverse order(**r**) so biggest ones come last:

-      - **ls -lahSr**

-  - Compress a file into a \*.gz: **tar -czvf file.tar.gz \[path to directory or file\]**

-      - List the contents of a tar file: **tar -ztvf file.tar.gz**

-      - Extract a tar file to a folder: **tar -xzvf file.tar.gz -C /folder-name/**

-  - Find out which directories are mounted on whicclosedh disks:
-    **mount**

 ## Jq json format check and pretty-print json formatter

   - To check that your json is well formatted